tiffanyip/css-layout/README.md

 ### Default Styling
 Before jumping into styling individual sections of the page, think about common styling shared between elements.
 Any styling that should be applied to all elements of the same type should be defined before styling for specific sections.
 Add default styling for the sprint to the top of the css sheet.
-- [ ] Set a default font size and arial on the body.
+- [ ] Set a default font size and font-family on the body.
 The font-family is arial.
 - [ ] Set the default font color.
 Use the color picker to determine the color.
 - [ ] Change anchor tags (links) to not have an underline by default and be the correct hue of gray.
 - [ ] Change the ul to not show bullets for each li item.